I was born in 1963 in North London, England.

 I discovered Tesla Coils some time ago but it was only recently that I became interested enough to try and build one.
 They are fascinating devices because there are no real plans for them, you can’t realistically buy all the parts for one off-the-shelf, you have to design most of the stuff yourself around the materials you can get hold of.

-If made correctly, the end result is that they make utterly ridiculous amounts of electricity !!
+If made correctly, the end result is that they make utterly ridiculous amounts of high-voltage electricity !!

-I also have a keen interest in digital photography and used to run my clubs’ web site which can be accessed from the links on the left.
+I also have a keen interest in digital photography and used to run my clubs’ web site which was very satisfying, naturally it has been taken over since we moved and I left the club but it was a highly respected project in those days.

-After acquiring a nice Boxford lathe and small milling machine I could finally indulge in my all-time favourite pastime of making things out of metal.
-Checkout my engineering pages to see what’s going on.
-I have a strong interest in live steam as well and that seemed to fit well with the new workshop, you can see the results in my blog pages.
+After acquiring a nice Boxford lathe and a small milling machine I could finally indulge in my all-time favourite pastime of making things out of metal.
+Checkout my engineering projects to see what’s going on.
+I have a strong interest in live steam as well and that seemed to fit well with the new workshop, you can see the results in some of my many projects.

-In 2007, we moved house, the children moved out, and I now have an excellent double garage for my home workshop – a home business was also started – DD Metal Products.
+In 2007, we moved house, the children moved out, and I now have an excellent double garage for my home workshop – a home business was also started – DD Metal Products Ltd.

 More machinery was installed and I can make pretty much anything now.